 Combine with a spatula or a spoon until all the ingredients are combine and it forms pieces/crumble of cookie dough.

 Use your hands to bring the pieces together into a large cookie dough ball.
 The dough is soft, easy to bring together into a ball, not a crumbly dough.

 Roll the dough ball into a cylinder of about 20 cm long (7 inches long), use a sharp knife to divide the cylinder into 8 even pieces.
 I usually make 8 medium size cookies but feel free to make 6 large cookies if preferred!

-Add few dark chocolate chunks or chips onto each flatten cookies.
+Add a few dark chocolate chunks or chips onto each flatten cookies.
 Slightly press to stick the chocolate to the dough- not much as you don’t want the chips/chunks to go through the dough.
-Place the chocolate chunks away from the border, to prevent the chocolate to overflow from the cookie when baking.
+Place the chocolate chunks away from the border, to prevent the chocolate from overflowing from the cookie when baking.

 Bake 12 minutes or until the edge are golden.

 They will be slightly soft when out of the oven, cool down 5 minutes on the baking sheet then using a spatula, transfer onto a cooling rack.

 Store for 1 week in a cookie jar.